How BetterHelp Helped Me To Be A Recovering Pessimist: Jennifer

 Finding support with BetterHelp: Online therapy and mental health professionals

-When I first signed up for BetterHelp, I viewed myself as beyond help; I was a perpetually dysfunctional adult who was capable of nothing but failure.
+When I first heard about BetterHelp, I viewed myself as beyond help; I was a perpetually dysfunctional adult who was capable of nothing but failure.
 I failed everything I ever tried.
 I felt I was a terrible mother and too stupid to achieve any academic dreams.
-I was overwhelmed with anger at my husband, compounded by an inability to believe that he could recover or that he loved me.
+I was overwhelmed with anger at my husband for what happened between us, compounded by an inability to believe that he could recover or that he loved me.
 My anger caused a lot of issues in my marriage, and I could never manage to let it go.”

 How online therapy changed Jennifer’s life